 Following Girls’ Day tradition, elaborate dolls were given to Japanese girls upon birth, detailed with brocaded silk kimonos, fans and musical instruments.
 Young girls would display their dolls in arrangements up to seven tiers high.
 Tradition states that the display must be taken down by March 3 or the girls would not find husbands.

 In Hawaii, you will find trays of hishi mochi sitting in the storefronts of Asian groceries.
 The diamond shaped colored rice cakes are the traditional food of Girls’ Day.
 Red or pink represents peach blossoms and other flowers, white signifies snow or purity and green symbolizes growth or fertility.

 If this was 19th century Japan, girls could expect gifts of peach blossoms and paper dolls—symbols of a peaceful and prosperous marriage.
 Current generations of girls have come to expect something more sensible: perhaps a high-tech trinket or some money.

-Modern adult women are accustomed to find a box of mochi cookies by the office water cooler.
-It’s not uncommon for male co-workers to treat the ladies to lunch—becoming an unofficial Girls’ Day tradition in workplaces around Hawaii.
+In the modern Hawaii workplace, adult women will often find a box of mochi cookies by the office water cooler, and it’s not uncommon for male co-workers to treat the ladies to lunch as and unofficial Girls’ Day tradition.